Henry-Pulley/batman/README.md

 ### HTML

-The web UI is built using Flask and provides a simple interface to view flagged comments and manage reported profiles via the cumulative PostgreSQL database.
+The web UI is built using Flask and provides a simple interface to view flagged comments and manage the report center via the cumulative PostgreSQL database.

 HTML files are located in the `templates` directory.